Compliance Is for the Naive

 The only leaders the US hasn't removed are the ones with nuclear weapons or enough conventional deterrence to make the cost prohibitive.
 Compliance is for the naive.

-Pakistan is another telling data point — deeply unstable, state sponsor of terrorism by most definitions, but nuclear armed.
-The US essentially pays them and negotiates around them rather than confronting them directly.
+Pakistan is another telling data point — deeply unstable, with well-documented state links to terrorist organizations including the Taliban and Lashkar-e-Taiba, but nuclear armed.
+The US essentially provides aid and negotiates around them rather than confronting them directly.

 The Perverse Outcome